macObl/PHP-Practice/README.md

 # PHP-Practice
-These are some php apps I had made during school
+These are some PHP apps I had made during school